| Enter your email address here: |

 Mir's third expansion module, dedicated to materials processing, Kristall was launched 31 May 1990, and carried equipment for research on semiconductors and the purification of biologically active substances to the USSR/Russian Mir space station.
 It also carried astrophysical, geophysical and technical experiments.
 Its launch was originally planned for 30 March 1990, delayed to 18 April, then further delayed due to computer chip problems.
 Docking was scheduled for 6 June at 12:36, but was delayed due to problem with one of Kristall's orientation engines.
 Docking was successfully completed 10 June at 12:47.
 On 11 June, Kristall was moved to a side port.
 Work within the module began on 15 June 1990.

 At launch, Kristall had a total mass of 19,500 kg (7,000 kg payload), which had been reduced to 17,200 kg on docking.
 It was 11.9 m long, 4.35 m in diameter, and its solar arrays spanned 36 m.
 Its main body was similar to Kvant 2, with a multiple docking port instead of an EVA airlock module.
 The docking system was planned to host a future Buran visit.
-It increased Mir's mass to 83 metric tons and restabilized the station, thrown off kilter with the addition of the Kvant 2 module.
+It increased Mir's mass to 83 metric tons and restabilized the station, which had been thrown off kilter with the addition of the Kvant 2 module.

 Kristall consisted of two compartments: The Instrument-Payload Compartment contained food containers, and the industrial processing units Krater 3, Optizon 1, Zona 02, and Zona 03.
 A 0.8 m hatch led to the Junction-Docking compartment which contained a spherical universal docker with two APAS-89 androgynous docking units for docking with the Buran shuttle and the 1,000 kg X-ray telescope that was planned to be delivered by Buran in 1991.
 A third opening housed Earth observation cameras.